Ground effect (cars): History

-The effect was used in its most effective form in IndyCar designs.
-IndyCars did not use ground effect as substantially as Formula One.
-For example, they lacked the use of skirts to seal off the underbody of the car.
-IndyCars also rode higher than ground effect F1 cars and relied on wings for significant downforce as well, creating an effective balance between over the car downforce and ground effect.
+The effect was used in its most effective form in Indy car designs.
+Indy cars did not use ground effects as substantially as Formula One.
+For example, the use of skirts to seal off the underbody was banned in 1983.
+Indy cars also had a slightly higher ride height.
+They relied on wings for significant downforce as well, creating an effective balance between over-the-car downforce and ground effects.

 Porpoising

 "Porpoising" is a term commonly used to describe a particular fault encountered in ground-effect racing cars.
-Racing cars had only been using their bodywork to generate downforce for just over a decade when Colin Chapman's Lotus 78 and 79 cars demonstrated that ground effect was the future in Formula One, so, at this point, under-car aerodynamics were still very poorly understood.
-To compound this problem the teams that were very keen to pursue ground effects tended to be the more poorly funded British "garagista" teams, who had little money to spare for wind tunnel testing, and tended simply to mimic the front-running Lotuses (including the Kauhsen and Merzario teams).
+Racing cars had only been using their bodywork to generate downforce for just over a decade when Colin Chapman's Lotus 78 and 79 cars demonstrated that ground effect was the future in Formula One, so at this point under-car aerodynamics were still very poorly understood.
+To compound this problem, the teams that were very keen to pursue ground effects tended to be the more poorly funded British "garagista" teams, who had little money to spare for wind tunnel testing, and tended simply to mimic the front-running Lotuses (including the Kauhsen and Merzario teams).

 This led to a generation of cars that were designed as much by hunch as by any great knowledge of the finer details, making them extremely pitch-sensitive.
-As the centre of pressure on the sidepod aerofoils moved about depending on the car's speed, attitude, and ground clearance, these forces interacted with the car's suspension systems, and the cars began to resonate, particularly at slow speeds, rocking back and forth - sometimes quite violently.
+As the centre of pressure on the sidepod aerofoils moved about depending on the car's speed, attitude, and ground clearance, these forces interacted with the car's suspension systems, and the cars began to resonate, particularly at slow speeds, rocking back and forth—sometimes quite violently.
 Some drivers were known to complain of sea-sickness.
 This rocking motion, like a porpoise diving into and out of the sea as it swims at speed, gives the phenomenon its name.
 These characteristics, combined with a rock-hard suspension, resulted in the cars giving an extremely unpleasant ride.
-Ground effects were largely banned from Formula One in the early 1980s until 2022, but Group C sportscars and other racing cars continued to suffer from porpoising until better knowledge of ground effects allowed designers to minimise the problem.
+Ground effects were largely banned from Formula One in the early 1980s until 2022; however, Group C sportscars and other racing cars continued to suffer from porpoising until better knowledge of ground effects allowed designers to minimise the problem.
 At the first pre-season test in Barcelona ahead of the 2022 Formula One World Championship, George Russell said extreme porpoising could lead to safety issues and later stated he was suffering from chest pain due to such porpoising during the 2022 Emilia Romagna Grand Prix.
 At the 2022 Azerbaijan Grand Prix, Lewis Hamilton struggled to get out of the car after the race due to porpoising.